 Every bit of work you do alongside your studies will set you apart from other applicants, so if you can, try to get some relevant work experience alongside your studies too.
 It’s not just about making extra cash.

 There will also be loads of opportunities for volunteering.
 Check out do-it.org where you can find volunteering options in the area you live; some of them can be relevant to your chosen career and sometimes it's just nice to help out in your community.
 We also cover volunteering at university in week 39, so make sure you check back there too.

 Well, not quite home.
 But campus.
 Many universities will have jobs on campus, meaning there's going to be a very minimal commute from your lectures to your job!

 Check out if your university has an ambassador scheme.
-University ambassadors are current students who will work at a variety of events to promote the university - you will be able to help out on open days, school visits and sometimes even some admin work.
+University ambassadors are current students who will work at a variety of events to promote the university - you'll be able to help out on open days, school visits and sometimes even some admin work.
 And you’ll get paid for it all too.

 Students’ unions are a great place to get work too.
 Many students’ unions have bars, shops, admin and events jobs available.
 Pretty much every university has a students’ union so it’s definitely worth checking out what they have on offer.

-Working on campus is also great as you’ll be employed by a university or students’ union, who ultimately want you to succeed in your degree, so they will be flexible with hours!
+Working on campus is also great as you’ll be employed by a university or students’ union who ultimately want you to succeed in your degree, so they will be flexible with hours!

 Work hard, play hard

 So it’s not only experience you’ll get from working.
 If the job isn’t voluntary you’ll be making some extra side cash to help fund living costs, or for the fun things in life!